-There was nothing about Peyton Manning's play last season that indicated his neck was bothering him.
+There was really nothing about Peyton Manning's play last season that indicated his neck was bothering him.

 This particular doctor's appointment with Manning was worth $20 million.